abulka/double-ledger-pattern/README.md

 ### Demos

-- Visit the [demo page](https://abulka.github.io/patterns/double-ledger/index.html) to see the double ledger in action with a water tank system.
+Visit the [demo page](https://abulka.github.io/double-ledger-pattern/) to see the double ledger in action with a water tank system.
 Built with JavaScript and HTML, this demo allows you to interactively transfer water between tanks, demonstrating the double ledger principles in a non-accounting context.

-See screenshot above.
+(See screenshot above).

-- Python Example: Downlaod the repository (or just the file `main.py`) and run `python3 main.py` to see the double ledger in action with a water tank system.
+Python Example: Download [this repository](https://github.com/abulka/double-ledger-pattern) (or just the file `main.py`) and run `python3 main.py` to see the double ledger in action with a water tank system.

 <details>
 <summary>Example Python output:</summary>